 We split tasks into smaller ones if it takes more than 1 day to implement.
 For hourly progress tracking, we break tasks down with checklists.

-As you see, Kanban boards is a transparent way to monitor real-time progress and discover bottlenecks if there are any.
+As you see, Kanban boards are a transparent way to monitor real-time progress and discover bottlenecks if there are any.

-Working in a team means daily communication so you should pay a lot of attention to it.
-Create a chat for all your team members including designers and developers.
-Stay open with your team, take part in discussions in chats and comments, ask questions if something is not clear.
+Working in a team means daily communication so we pay a lot of attention to it.
+We create a chat for all team members including designers, developers, and clients.
+Everybody takes part in discussions in chats and comments, ask questions if something is not clear, share updates and news.